 Taking into consideration the development of electronic databases regarding the preservation and archiving of scientific works, the facility for the access of a growing number of interested persons from several areas and fields of research to analyses, compare and interpret scientific research has become a normality.
-Thus, in the process of scientific research, new information, new points of view and new areas of research or reinterpretation are generated depending on the experiences and the degree of knowledge of the researched fields of the authors of scientific articles.
+Thus, in the process of scientific research, new information, new points of view and new areas of research or reinterpretation are generated depending on the experiences and the degree of knowledge of the researched fields of the authors of scientific articles. - 1084 -

-PRISMA Statements methodology was applied for this research.
-The following five steps have been followed [8]: (1) data search strategy; (2) collecting data by applying tags; (3) data filtering by applying Web of Science filters; (4) quantitative analysis supported by Word art and VosViewer softwares; (5) results and conclusions by data process and interpretation.
-The bibliometric research results consists of graphical representations and statistical data process results to demonstrate and characterized the state of foreign direct investment [10-12, 16].
+The investigation method for this research is based on the PRISMA Statements methodology which is structured in five steps [8]: (1) data search strategy; (2) collecting data by applying tags; (3) data filtering by applying Web of Science filters; (4) quantitative analysis carried out with the help of Word art and VosViewer programs; (5) data interpretation in the results and conclusions section.
+The bibliometric research was based on graphical representations and statistical data process to present the current state of foreign direct investment [10-12, 16].

-The first query of the Web of Science database for the tag "foreign investments" Considering vielded 1295 articles. presentation made in the previous chapters, a first filter was that the articles be Open access.
+The first query of the Web of Science database for the tag "foreign investments" articles. vielded 1295 Considering the presentation made in the previous chapters, a first filter was that the articles be Open access.
 Only 345 articles have this feature.
 We chose this filter because we wanted to have access to the content of all articles for free in order to be able to observe how investments are treated within the articles even if applying the filter may miss some important aspects of the topic covered.
 Analyzing the number of articles by year we noticed a significant increase from the year 2017.
 Also, even though we are in the middle of 2023, we decided to count this year as well because the articles published this year have novelty and have a large number of citations of articles published in previous years (123).
 Thus, the new filter applied was represented by the period 2017-2023 and resulted in a number of 267 articles.
-Considering that we want to analyze the financing of education at the level of the EU, we selected the EU countries and UK because it is no longer part of the EU as of January 31, 2020, and until that date it was part of the European strategies, and the economy from this country has strong ties with other economies in the EU states.
+Considering that we want to analyze the financing of education at the level of the EU, we selected the EU countries and UK because it is no longer part of the EU as of January 31, 2020 and until that date it was part of the European strategies, and the economy from this country has strong ties with other economies in the EU states.
 After applying this filter, a number of 101 articles resulted.
 With this number of articles, bibliometric analysis was undertaken [15].